Schnouki/hugo-baguetteBox/README.md

 This components includes [*baguetteBox.js*](https://github.com/feimosi/baguetteBox.js), which is *very* small (less that 10 kB of JavaScript and 4 kB of CSS).
 It is only included on pages that need it, and has no external dependency at all.

+To customize how it is loaded, you can overload the `gallery/resources.html` partial template.
+This way you can for instance load it from a CDN (instead of using the bundled version), or disable [fingerprintint](https://gohugo.io/hugo-pipes/fingerprint/), or use Hugo Pipes to enable PostCSS or whatever you want.